-The Goal-Driven Alcohol/Drug Intervention Network (G.A.I.N.) uses a harm reduction approach to substance use.
+The Goal-Driven Alcohol/Drug Intervention Network (G.A.I.N.) is an evidenced-based program that utilizes a harm reduction approach to substance use with students.
 The goal of G.A.I.N. is to reduce substance use and negative consequences associated with it.

 - How to calculate personal Blood Alcohol Content (BAC)

 - Discuss money spent per year

 - How to identify risky substance use patterns